ahmed-lotfy-dev/html-css-course/starter/08-Omnifood-Responsive/content.md

 - Logo + Navigation
 - Hero
-- Featured in
+- Featured In
-- How it works
+- How It Work
-- Meals (and list of diets)
+- Meals (and list of Diets)
-- Testimonials + gallery
+- Testimonials + Gallery
-- Pricing + features
+- Pricing + Features
-- CTA
+- CTA - Call To Action
 - Footer